nks1216/ml-midterm/README.md

 **Regularization Sensitivity Analysis**

-To understand how the penalty affects feature selection, we tested increasing values of alpha and l1_ratio:
+With default settings (alpha=1, l1_ratio=0.5), ElasticNet retained all 47 features.
+To understand how the penalty affects feature selection, we first increased alpha while keeping l1_ratio fixed at 0.5 — but no features were dropped even at alpha=500.
+This revealed that the L2 (Ridge) component was protecting all features from elimination.
+We then increased l1_ratio toward 1.0 to shift the balance toward L1 (Lasso), which is the penalty that actually zeros out features.
+This combination of high alpha and high l1_ratio finally began eliminating features:

 | alpha | l1_ratio | Features Dropped |
 |-------|----------|-----------------|